Letty Jimenez Magsanoc

 Letty Jimenez-Magsanoc (September 13, 1941 – December 24, 2015) was a Filipino journalist and editor, notable for her role in overthrowing the dictatorship of Ferdinand Marcos.
 She was an icon of democracy.
 Magsanoc was editor of the crusading weekly opposition tabloid Mr & Ms Special Edition.
 She was editor in chief of the Philippine Daily Inquirer.

 Magsanoc is among three journalists whose names were added to the Bantayog ng mga Bayani (Monument of Heroes) Wall of Remembrance in 2016.
 Bantayog ng mga Bayani cited her for "speaking truth to power without fear."
 Magasanoc was recognized "for testing the limits of press freedom as writer and editor, for defying media restrictions and censorship under martial rule and for facing up to the wrath of the dictatorship."

 The Senate of the Philippines, in a resolution filed shortly after her death, recognized Magsanoc for her contribution to the restoration of freedom in the Philippines.

 Personal life

 Jimenez-Magsanoc was the eldest of nine children of Colonel Nicanor Jimenez, a former Philippine National Railways (PNR) manager and director of the NISA, the government intelligence agency, later Philippine ambassador to Korea.
-She is survived by her husband Dr. Carlitos Magsanoc; and her three children, including Kara Magsanoc-Alikpala.
+She and her husband Carlitos Magsanoc had three children, including Kara Magsanoc-Alikpala.

 Magsanoc described herself as "newspaper-struck" from an early age, contributing features to the (Philippine) Sunday Times Magazine while a senior at St. Teresa's College, Manila, encouraged by Times women's editor Eugenia Apostol.
 She spent most of the 1960s in the United States, taking a masters in journalism at the University of Missouri.
 In 1963, she married Carlos Magsanoc, a doctor.
 Her daughter Kara Magsanoc-Alikpala is a broadcast journalist who produces news documentaries.
 Jimenez-Magsanoc died on the night of Christmas Eve, December 24, 2015, at St. Luke's Medical Center in Taguig, after suffering from cardiac arrest.